 2. Rally Award winners know how to tell a story

 In the world of Recruitment Marketing, we always say that stories make for the best content, and the same rings true for your Rally Awards submission!
-Last year’s winners took full advantage of each word of their 600-word submission to tell a compelling story.
+In the past, winners took full advantage of each word of their 600-word submission to tell a compelling story.
 And the story they told generally followed the same formula:

 - The backstory.
 What was the business problem or the recruiting challenge you faced?
 What was happening for your company at the time, and what was the opportunity for you to use Recruitment Marketing and employer branding to help solve it?